Skip to main content

 Notes:

-• A thin line shows the path point that the sign face is attached to.
+• A thin line shows the path point that the sign is attached to.

-• To move a sign face: drag with the left mouse button.
+• To move a sign: drag with the left mouse button.

-• To rotate a sign face: hold Shift + drag with the left mouse button.
+• To rotate a sign: hold Shift + drag with the left mouse button.

-• Similar to adding identification sign faces, but the path point must be a Decision point.
+• Similar to adding identification signs, but the path point must be a Decision point.

 • Messages are generated automatically if Main Menu → Messages → Keep updating on the go is ticked.